Sandbox Management

 You can add both individual users and entire groups to Sandbox permissions.
 Each user or group can be assigned a different access level, allowing for fine-grained control over who can do what with the sandbox.

-The YAML tab displays the current Sandbox configuration in YAML format.
+The YAML tab displays the current Sandbox configuration in YAML format, giving you a versionable, copy-ready definition of the environment.

 Image loading...